 — Low field of view compared to other headsets

-Being a Facebook-developed product, the Oculus Quest 2 requires users to log into a Facebook account and consent to data collection before using the headset.
-Doing so doesn’t take much effort and can help developers improve the product, but this fact may turn off users who have privacy concerns or who don’t use Facebook at all.
+The Meta Quest 2 no longer requires users to log into a Facebook account.
+Instead, you have the option to create a Meta account, which allows the company to collect data about your headset usage that can be used to help developers tweak its software.
+This change makes the Meta Quest 2 more an attractive VR headset, as you won't need to link an account containing a lot of your personal information with the headset.
 It should also be noted that the headset’s 90-degree field of view and beacon-less tracking aren’t quite up to speed with more expensive options, and this can adversely affect immersion in some cases.
-Finally, the Oculus Quest 2’s ability to run in standalone mode is incredibly convenient and unique, but it can only run for about two to three hours on a full charge.
+Finally, the Meta Quest 2’s ability to run in standalone mode is incredibly convenient and unique, but it can only run for about two to three hours on a full charge.

 Things to Consider Before Buying a VR Headset